Swissmem

-Swissmem is the association for Switzerland's mechanical and electrical engineering industries (MEM industries) and related technology-oriented sectors.
-It represents the interests of the MEM industries in the commercial, political and public spheres, and boosts the competitive capacity of its 1,250 or so member companies with needs-based services.
+Swissmem is the association of the Swiss technology industry (mechanical, electrical, metal, and related technology sectors).
+It represents the interests of the technology industries in the commercial, political and public spheres, and boosts the competitive capacity of its over 1,400 member companies with needs-based services.
 These include training and development courses for employees in the sector, consulting services, networks and a compensation fund.

 Martin Hirzel has been President of Swissmem since 2021.
 Stefan Brupbacher has been its CEO since 2019.